WusYaName: Composition

-Regarded as a departure from Tyler's previous musical style, it contains G-funk synths and a "distinct throwback" sound, courtesy of the sampled track, "Back Seat (Wit No Sheets)" (1994) by R&B group H-Town, paired with a New Jack Swing-styled R&B. Ryan Rosenberger of Elevator Mag said the song "carries the same soulful, cinematic vibes as Igor did, with its lush, intricate vocal arrangements and hardknocking boombap drums".
-The song's intro starts off with a monologue by Tyler in which he delves into California's car culture and reflects on having a love at first sight.
+Regarded as a departure from Tyler, the Creator's previous musical style, it contains G-funk synths and a "distinct throwback" sound, courtesy of the sampled track, "Back Seat (Wit No Sheets)" (1994) by R&B group H-Town, paired with a New Jack Swing-styled R&B. Ryan Rosenberger of Elevator Mag said the song "carries the same soulful, cinematic vibes as Igor did, with its lush, intricate vocal arrangements and hardknocking boombap drums".
+The song's intro starts off with a monologue by Tyler, the Creator in which he delves into California's car culture and reflects on having a love at first sight.
 After the monologue ends, the "romantic, '90s infused melody" kicks in, in the form of the repurposed sample which uses four loops in the song with a pitch and tempo increase.
-Deemed a "sexy", "flirty" R&B ballad, it sees Tyler delivering his "signature" wordplay, rapping and singing about pouring syrup on eggs, looking for brioche a friend recommended, and envisioning flying the woman he likes to Cannes to watch independent movies.
+Deemed a "sexy", "flirty" R&B ballad, it sees Tyler, the Creator delivering his "signature" wordplay, rapping and singing about pouring syrup on eggs, looking for brioche a friend recommended, and envisioning flying the woman he likes to Cannes to watch independent movies.
 Furthermore, he lists off all the experiences and journeys he wants her to have, before realizing he is in over his head and does not even know her name, which leads into the chorus in which he asks her name.
-Tyler affectionately refers to his romantic interest as "She".
+Tyler, the Creator affectionately refers to his romantic interest as "She".
 HipHopDX's Michael Saponara noted: "Tyler uses his verse as a lyrical exercise as he shows off his rhyming ability telling the girl they should go to Cannes to watch some movies they never heard of or how he could give her skincare routine tips".
 The song features background vocals from, among others, Ty Dolla Sign, Odd Future's Jasper Dolphin, a "wistful" rap verse from YoungBoy Never Broke Again, and ad-libs from DJ Drama.